securityfirst/tent-content/contents_en/tools/tor-for-linux/beginner/tor-for-linux.md

  ![](not-using-tor.png)

-*Figure 1: Tor Check showing that Tor is not working properly*

 If you are using Tor, it will display the following:

  ![](using-tor.png)

-*Figure 2: Tor Check showing that Tor is working properly*

 If you want to check your apparent IP address using a service that is not associated with the Tor Project, there are many options online.
 Examples that support *https* encryption (which makes it more difficult for someone *other* than the service provider "fake" the result) include: